7 Steps for the Perfect Natural-Looking Self-Tan

-This clean self-tanner from Vita Liberata is a clear tanning “water” that whips into a light, fluffy foam as it’s dispensed.
-It is a full-on miracle in terms of how easy it is to blend, and the subtle, ultranatural color it leaves behind is something you have to see to believe.
-Somehow, the foam is light and moisturizing enough that it melts into your skin, rather than seizing on it, as many fast-dry, no-transfer tanners do.
+This clean self-tanner from Saltyface is a light, fluffy tanning foam that’s a full-on miracle in terms of how easy it is to blend, and the subtle, ultranatural color it leaves behind is something you have to see to believe (I also love the chic pump).
+Somehow the foam is light and moisturizing enough that it melts into your skin, rather than seizing on it, as many no-transfer tanners do.
 I have always been skeptical of fast-drying tanners, particularly those that aren’t tinted: Ill-placed, unblended tanner invariably develops into unnatural streaks and blotches.
 But this one, as I said, is a miracle.

 It takes only seconds to apply because of its lightness.
-I highly recommend using the company’s mitt so your hands never absorb the tanner—the “water” fluffs pleasantly as you smooth it on, and it sinks right in.
 It feels like nothing on your skin: not sticky, not tight, nothing.
 And when you wake up (I like to put it on at night, but because of its no-transfer qualities, you can apply it, put on your clothes, and go about your day if you like), the tan is smooth, totally natural, splotchless, and perfectly glowy.
 The color is neither an aggressive tan nor a pale nothing, but truly the ideal healthy glow.

 A natural, even, super flattering glow is much easier than you think—and much easier than the backs of many tanner boxes, along with countless articles on the subject, make it sound.
-The prevailing wisdom involves assiduous exfoliation, along with some super awks time in the bathroom waiting for the tanner to dry.
-In truth, neither is that necessary.
+The prevailing wisdom involves assiduous exfoliation, as well as some awkward time in the bathroom waiting for the tanner to dry.
+In truth, neither is necessary.

-The secret is that body cream—or lotion, or lip balm—makes everything a thousand times easier and better blended.
-I love to use the brilliant body-moisturizing balm stick from KORA, which is totally hands-free, or the Garden of Earthly Delights hand and body lotion from Sangre de Fruta (the pump makes it easier).
-Smooth a good dollop between your palms and between your fingers (this also helps prevent tanned palms), then dab the excess anywhere you have thicker or drier skin—your elbows, ankles, tops of toes, knees.
+The secret is that body cream—or lotion or even lip balm—is the key to flawlessly blended self-tanner.
+I alternate between the ultranourishing, melts-right-in GOOPGENES body butter and the gorgeously scented Garden of Earthly Delights lotion from Sangre de Fruta: Smooth a good dollop between your palms and between your fingers (this helps prevent tanned palms), then dab the excess anywhere you have thicker or drier skin—your elbows, ankles, tops of toes, knees.
 Thicker, drier skin pulls in more tanner, creating uneven dark spots and splotches that look decidedly unnatural.
 By smoothing cream over those areas, you make them a little more resistant to the tanner, and the result is an even glow instead of splotchiness.

-Once you’ve protected the drier spots from overtanning, apply your self-tanner.
-Start at the feet: They’re the hardest to get right, so focus your most intense blending attention on them.
-The feet have a jillion different odd angles, so make sure to get the tanner in there so you don’t end up with glaring pale spots.
+Once you’ve protected the drier spots from overtanning, smooth on your self-tanner.
+Start at your feet: They’re the hardest to get right, so focus your most intense blending attention on them.
+Feet have a jillion different odd angles, so make sure to get the tanner in there so you don’t end up with glaring pale spots.

 Move up your legs and blend.
 There’s no such thing as overblending.
-It’s also hard to overdo the amount of tanner on your legs—adding more tanner in a single application won’t make you more tan, counterintuitively.
+It’s also hard to overdo the amount of tanner on your legs—layering tanner in a single application won’t make you more tan, counterintuitively.
 It will simply ensure no streaks and no missed spots.
 So be generous.

 Tan only where you want—no need to do your whole body unless you’d like to.
 (Though if you’re going for the partial, consider who might be seeing you naked.)

-When you’re done, wash your hands with beyond-thorough enthusiasm; “tanned” palms look ridiculous.
+When you’re done, wash your hands with beyond-thorough enthusiasm; tanned palms look ridiculous.
 Do it even if you used a mitt.
 When your hands are completely dry, put a bit of tanner on the back of one hand and rub the backs of your hands together to blend the tanner.
-(A tan body with pale hands is an alarming look.)
+(A tan body with pale hands creates an alarming gloved look.)

-Instead of shivering naked in the bathroom, throw on a loose, dark-colored sundress, shorts and a tank top, or some such, and go about your business.
-You shouldn’t shower for at least eight hours, but there’s no reason not to get on with your life!
-Note: If you use a no-transfer formula like the Vita Liberata tanning water, you can put on paler clothes right away without worry.
+Instead of shivering naked in the bathroom, throw on a loose, dark-colored sundress, shorts and a T-shirt, or some such and go about your business.
+You shouldn’t shower for at least eight hours, but there’s no reason not to get on with your life.
+Note: If you use a no-transfer formula like the Saltyface, you can put on paler clothes right away without worry.